MRtrix3/mrtrix3/docs/reference/commands/mrthreshold.rst

 Description
 -----------

-Create bitwise image by thresholding image intensity.
 By default, an optimal threshold is determined using a parameter-free method.
 Alternatively the threshold can be defined manually by the user.

 Options
 -------